psychoinformatics-de/ipsy-docs/source/userdoc/index.rst

 ******************
 User documentation
 ******************
 Welcome to Medusa!
-The Medusa cluster is a Debian Linux based computational cluster with (as of June 2013) one head node (medusa) and nine compute nodes (snakes) -- with more on the way.
+The Medusa cluster is a Debian Linux based computational cluster with (as of December 2013) one head node (medusa), one data node, and ten compute nodes (snakes).

-It is important to read the documentation in order to familarize yourself with user policies and the tools used on Medusa.
+It is important to read the documentation in order to familiarize yourself with user policies and the tools used on Medusa.

 Before we jump in though, be aware that you are welcome (and encouraged) to correct,